Harnack inequalities and H\"older estimates for master equations: Introduction

-In Section \ref{section:pointwise} we provide the precise definition of $(\partial_t+L)^s$ and show that if $L$ is as in $(1)$ then this is a nonlocal in space and time integro-differential operator.
+The paper is organized as follows.
+In Section \ref{section:pointwise} we provide the precise definition of $(\partial_t+L)^s$ and prove Theorem \ref{thm:formula}.
 Section \ref{section3} contains the proof of the general parabolic extension problem (Theorem \ref{th_exten}) and Section \ref{div_sec} explains how to apply it when $L$ is an elliptic operator in divergence form.
 The proof of Theorems \ref{harn_para} and \ref{harn_bd} are given in Section \ref{proof_harn_para}.
-Finally, the transference method and the proof of Theorem \ref{thm:trans} are presented in Section \ref{trans_sec}.
+Finally, the transference method (Theorem \ref{thm:transference}) and the proof of Harnack inequalities and H\"older estimates for $(\partial_t+{L})^su=f$, where $L$ is as in $(7)$--$(10)$, are presented in Section \ref{trans_sec}.